bjssacademy/fundamentals-clean-code/furtherreading.md

 # Further Reading

-A guide like this can only scratch the surface (pleasantly, we trust) of software design.
+A guide like this can only scratch the surface (pleasantly, we trust) of software design and clean coding techniques.

 Here are our book recommendations to dive deeper